tishachawla-jg/tishachawla-jg/README.md

 Multi-agent systems fail in two ways that ordinary tooling cannot see.
 They **overspend**, because a runaway loop burns a month of budget before a per-request rate limit notices anything is wrong.
 And they are **unreproducible**, because a trace tells you what happened without letting you run it again.

-I build the two pieces of infrastructure that fix that, as open source.
+We built the two pieces of infrastructure that fix that, as open source.

 <table>
 <tr>